 What Happens to the Grounds?

 The fine grounds settle to the bottom.
-In Turkish culture, these grounds are used for fortune reading — a tradition called fal practiced for centuries.
-After finishing, flip your cup upside down onto the saucer, wait a few minutes, and read the patterns.
+In Turkish culture, those grounds are sometimes used for fal, a social cup-reading tradition practiced with friends and family.
+After finishing, flip your cup upside down onto the saucer, wait a few minutes, and look for patterns.

 Turkish coffee isn't just a drink.
-It's a ritual, a social tradition, and for many, a window into the future.
+It's a craft, a social tradition, and a reason to slow down at the table.